 You should have an after-hours phone number for your dentist, which may or may not be the same as the regular office number.
-If you find yourself in a situation where you may need emergency dentist in Albuquerque, the best thing to do is to call that number and at least get a message to your dentist.
-Then when your dentist or someone from the dental office calls you back, you can discuss your situation and receive guidance on how to proceed.
+If you find yourself in a situation where you may need our emergency dentist in Albuquerque, the best thing to do is to call that number and at least get a message to our office.
+When we're able to speak with you, we can discuss your situation and receive guidance on how to proceed.
 It may well turn out to be something that can wait until regular hours.
-If not, some dentists provide care after hours in the case of an emergency; otherwise you will be directed to go to the nearest emergency room or urgent care center.
+If not, Dr. Bao provides care after hours in the case of an emergency.

-But let’s say you’re unable to communicate with your dentist and have to make an immediate decision about whether to go to an emergency room.
-Remember, an emergency room visit will cost you money, maybe quite a lot, even if you have insurance, so you don’t want to overreact and go to the emergency room unnecessarily.
-On the other hand, obviously you don’t want to neglect something that truly does need immediate attention.
+If you're unable to communicate with Dr. Bao, you may have made the immediate decision to head to the emergency room.
+Remember, an emergency room visit will cost you money, maybe quite a lot, even if you have insurance, so this visit could be unnecessary.
+On the other hand, you don’t want to neglect something that truly does need immediate attention.

 Some things that may seem like emergencies really don’t warrant a trip to the emergency room.
-If you have a tooth knocked out, chipped, cracked, broken, etc., there’s typically no reason to go to an emergency room rather than just waiting to see your dentist the next day or the next time the office is open.
+If you have a tooth knocked out, chipped, cracked, broken, etc., you may not need to immediately visit the emergency room, but simply wait to visit Dr. Bao's office the next available day and time.

 The exception would be if you have excessive bleeding that you cannot get to stop, or if somehow your airway is blocked and you are experiencing difficulty breathing.
-If your main concern is pain, you’re better off taking aspirin or ibuprofen or some other over-the-counter painkiller; chances are that’s what they’d give you in the emergency room anyway.
+If your main concern is pain, an over-the-counter painkiller could be the best option to use for the time being.

 So in that case, when would you go to the emergency room?